Assorion/FNF-Assorion-Mirror/README.md

 -	Assorion Engine based off <a href="https://github.com/FunkinCrew/Funkin/releases/tag/v0.2.6">`0.2.6`</a> version of the base game
 -	Songs and Data folder have been merged into the songs-data folder
 - Pressing the F12 key in gameplay uses an experimental screenshot feature.
 When pressed, a folder and file will be created
+- Web build compiles, but is full of bugs still.
+These will be fixed later.

  **RoadMap**
 * [x]	Offset wizard